 As you went over the examples in this essay, you might have had the sense that it would be fun to know a person this well.
 To talk to a person and get to this depth, as a part of your job, would be awesome.
 Or else you had a reaction along the lines that it would be a lot of work or take a lot of persuading.

 It’s actually pretty easy.

 It does require a different mindset.
 You need to slow down and try to understand what’s beneath what someone says by asking them.
 You can only get deeper by establishing trust and rapport.
 You also have to turn off the impulse to solve problems in your head as you hear about them.
 You have to let go of your product and your organization entirely because this isn’t about them, it’s about the person and what the person is aiming for in the greater scheme of things.
 And, all this is better to do by phone than in person.
 (In most cases.)
 You don’t need to see their artifacts or observe their behavior, because the knowledge you are after only exists in their minds.

 This kind of information is collected in small studies, maybe 10–18 participants each.
 You don’t need to do it all the time — it is completely separate from your development cycle.
 You will never know everything about people, so you approach it like natural science and explore one little aspect at a time.

 No, you cannot collect this kind of information via survey.
 There’s no way you could think up in advance all the possible ways people reason, react, and guide their decisions, in order to put them in checkbox format on a survey.

-To learn how listening sessions are different than interviews (and more fun and easier), get a taste of it in this story or read my book, Practical Empathy.
+To learn how listening sessions are different than interviews (and more fun and easier), get a taste of it in this tour guide story or read my book, Practical Empathy.
 (I am also available to help get your personas back on track or to mentor your team through the process of collecting data for a new set of contextual personas.)